Some of these facts about the Great Wall of China will surprise you. Myths have been perpetuated for decades about the grand structure.

 How Long Is the Great Wall of China?

 Because the Great Wall is made up of many segments, many of which have eroded or were destroyed, getting an accurate measurement is difficult.
 GPS, ground-penetrating radar technology, and satellite imagery have all been leveraged to determine just how long the wall really is.
-An additional 180 miles of the wall covered by sandstorms were not discovered until 2009!
+An additional 180 miles of the wall covered by sandstorms weren't discovered until 2009!

 An estimated 22 percent of the Ming Wall has disappeared.